 President and co-Founder: Zoe Jewell (President).
 M.Sc.
 (Lond.)
 MA., Vet.
 M.B.
 (Cantab).
 M.R.C.V.S.

 Zoe Jewell has an M.Sc in Medical Parasitology from the London School of Tropical Medicine and Hygiene (London University) and a degree in veterinary medicine from the University of Cambridge.
-She has published widely on wild animal monitoring using non-invasive approaches and animal monitoring ethics and is currently a Principal Research Associate at the JMP division of the SAS Institute, an Adjunct Associate Professor at the Nicholas School of the Environment, Duke University, and an Associate Academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.
+She has published widely on wild animal monitoring using non-invasive approaches and animal monitoring ethics and is currently an Adjunct Associate Professor at the Nicholas School of the Environment, Duke University, and an Associate Academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.

 Director and co-Founder.
 Sky Alibhai, B.Sc.
 D.Phil (Zoology, University of Oxford, UK).

 Sky Alibhai has a B.Sc. in Zoology from Makerere University, Uganda, and a D.Phil in small mammal population dynamics from the University of Oxford.
 He is a fellow of the Zoological Society of London and a member of the Society of Conservation Biology and has published widely on wild animal monitoring using non-invasive approaches.
-He is currently a Principal Research Associate at the JMP division of SAS, an Adjunct Associate Professor at the Nicholas School of the Environment, Duke University, and an Associate Academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.
+He is currently an Adjunct Associate Professor at the Nicholas School of the Environment, Duke University, and an Associate Academic at the Centre for Compassionate Conservation at the University of Technology in Sydney, Australia.